 The buildings and facilities of Eton College are spread far and wide throughout the town, and the town itself is easily accessible to the general public.
 Many improvements have been made in recent years to protect the security of the College's residents and their belongings.
 The entrances to the houses used on the Rowing Courses are closed at all times and only accessible by means of a security code that is given to all students upon arrival, and which must not be given to any outsiders.
 Boys are not allowed in the girls' house at any time, and the same is true of girls in the boys' house.

 Money and Valuables

-Students are responsible for their own money and possessions, and are therefore advised to keep their valuables in the room safe.
-However, House Supervisors will look after passports and other valuables if requested to do so.
+Students are responsible for their own money and possessions.
+However, Heads of House will look after passports and other valuables if requested to do so.
 About £25 of pocket money in total should be ample for the week; this will cover minor refreshments after outings, and leave a little over for other personal spending.
 All sports facilities (swimming, tennis, squash, etc) are free, and there should be no other expenses unless an optional trip to the cinema (costing approx £5) is planned during the week, as sometimes happens on a Wednesday evening after the trip to Queens Eyot.

 A poster in every room outlines the procedures to be followed in the event of a fire.
 A fire practice is staged on the first evening of each Course to ensure all of the students are completely familiar with these procedures